In February, it will be nine years since Sarasota County was sued by hospitals seeking reimbursement for indigent care they’ve provided.

 Given the pace at which the case has (barely) moved through the court system, its outcome is likely still a few years — and an untold amount of taxpayer dollars — away.

-However the case shakes out, it’s not going to resolve the underlying problem: 13% of Floridians have no health insurance, according to AmericasHealthRankings.org, ranking it 47th out of the 50 states.
+But however the case shakes out, it’s not going to resolve the underlying problem: 13% of Floridians have no health insurance, according to AmericasHealthRankings.org, ranking it 47th out of the 50 states.

 The rate was 16% in Sarasota County in 2017, the latest year for which data were available, according to the Health Planning Council of Southwest Florida.

 The Medicaid threshold in Florida is just $6,825 for a family of three, according to the Medicaid Matters for Florida Coalition.
 Earn more than that and you don’t qualify.
-And most individuals can’t receive benefits at all.
+And individuals can’t receive benefits at all.

 Both state and federal law require hospitals to evaluate and stabilize patients who come to their emergency room regardless of their ability to pay.
 Too often, though, that’s their first attempt to get help, meaning they’re sicker than if healthcare had been accessible earlier and taking care of them will cost more.